The most inoffensive MSG- Messenger of God review you'd ever read

-Before you read any further, a disclaimer is necessary: To ensure I survived the entirety of this journey, I had a session with an Old Monk, and partook Kool Aid a few times.
+Before you read any further, a disclaimer is necessary: To ensure I survived the entirety of this journey, I had a session with an Old Monk before I stepped out for this adventure.
 As a result, I was already feeling the buzz, quite literally, as I entered the a local cinema hall in Gurgaon late evening.
 The result is a review which is more like a stream of consciousness from a night of debauchery you barely remember.
 If you can get past the structure of the paragraphs that follow, you can truly get a feel for the cinematic gem I so describe.

 Here are the things I counted:

 - Seventeen Hero ki Entry scenes- cue rousing music, slow motion car door opening, and a man in a costume from the performers in Mera Naam Joker.

 - One Angry Herschelle Gibbs: Like really angry.
 So angry that he could switch at will from being a highly renowned marksman to quivering mass of steroids.

 - Three lost girls: They just keep wandering in and out every scene with the titular character, all of them routinely smiling so beatifically you hope they were sufficiently alerted to their presence in the film.

 - One seemingly gay man: He played the booger jokes on Angry Herschelle Gibbs.
 Apart from it, he just played the token gay man by virtue of pantomime mannerisms.
 This man put Shakti Kapoor’s turn as Chutiya (read the hindi word with the chhoti oo ki matra, and the tamatar wala ta) in the legendary potboiler Gunda.